vblanco20-1/vulkan-guide/vkguide_new_source/chapter_5/gltf_textures.md

 ```
 // we delete the draw commands now that we processed them
-drawCommands.OpaqueSurfaces.clear();
+mainDrawContext.OpaqueSurfaces.clear();
-drawCommands.TransparentSurfaces.clear();
+mainDrawContext.TransparentSurfaces.clear();
 ```

-The engine is now done.
+The basic features of the engine are now done.
 You can use this as a base to implement games.
-But we are going to do some tweaks that are optional as part of this chapter, improving its performance.
+But we are going to do some tweaks that are optional as part of this chapter, improving its performance and quality.

 ^nextlink